-Unexpected events in 2021 have worsened the supply of already short raw materials like silicon and glass substrate, wafers, crystal oscillators and plastic.
+Unexpected events in 2021 have worsened the supply of already short raw materials like silicon and glass substrate, wafers and plastic.
 As a result, production for a variety of components has been impacted, causing shortages of ICs, CPUs and memory.

 As we move through Q2, we will see impacts of these unpredictable disruptions unfold as we deal with additional raw material shortages on the horizon.

 The production of semiconductors is continuing to be hindered by the 8-inch wafer shortage, which has snowballed since originally reported in 2019.
 Because of capacity restraints and unpredictability of the COVID-19 pandemic, manufacturers shifted production lines to focus on industries that were seeing demand, such as the consumer electronics industry.
 Recently, there was a big push for chipmakers like TSMC to shift its focus in support of the automotive industry.

 The 8-inch wafer is needed for CMOS sensors, power supply controller, MCU, RF component, MEMS, etc., which is why numerous industries are competing for this resource.
 As TSMC moves to focus its production on automotive chips, the production of other industries will suffer as a result, especially since production has been further impacted in recent months.

 The Texas winter storm, for instance, caused widespread power shortages and blackouts.
 Because Texas is a US hub for chip manufacturing and electronic production, major chip manufacturers were impacted including Samsung, NXP and Infineon.
 We won’t know the extent of the disruption until further in Q2.